OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-Only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-The card expands vertically when hovered over, revealing hidden content.
-This uses pure CSS3, without the need for JavaScript.
+This document details a CSS-only solution for creating an expanding card effect.
+The card expands vertically to reveal hidden content when clicked.
+This example utilizes pure CSS3, avoiding the need for JavaScript.
+No frameworks like Tailwind CSS are used to keep the principles clear and accessible.

 **Description of the Styling:**

-The card is composed of two main elements: a container and an inner content section.
-The container has a fixed height initially.
-The inner content section uses `max-height` to control its visible height, and a transition to smoothly animate its height change on hover.
-We also add some visual styling for aesthetics.
+This effect relies on CSS transitions and the `max-height` property.
+Initially, the card has a limited `max-height`, hiding its content.
+On hover or click, the `max-height` is increased to allow the content to expand.
+The transition smoothly animates this change in height.

 **Full Code:**